spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 <%(Lightbox image="{{assetRoot}}assets/screen-grabs/moving-across-boundaries.gif")%>

  _An AI following a player across the boundary between two server-worker instances' areas of authority.
 To demonstrate Actor handover, the AI changes its material every time authority is handed over._

-See the [multiserver zoning tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) for a tutorial that demonstrates this functionality.

 For more information, see the documentation on [Actor handover]({{urlRoot}}/content/actor-handover).